Harshvalecha31/python-mysql-projects/README.md

 # python-mysql-projects

-This repository will be consist of all my python mysql database related projects!! pr1.py  and p2.py pr1.py - consist of Operation class for all your mysql migration ** in this file dont forget to change credentials according to your system mysql
+This repository will be consist of all my python mysql database related projects!!\n pr1.py  and p2.py pr1.py - consist of Operation class for all your mysql migration ** in this file dont forget to change credentials according to your system mysql